lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 Our tagline insists on this one thing: "find vulnerabilities in AI agents before users do".
 The Giskard SDK + the Hub provide an infrastructure that address it.

-The hub gather 3 main features to adversarialy test an agent:
+The hub gathers 3 main features to adversarially test an agent:

 ### The playground